Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 ### Computational Process
-GMAP uses a hierarchical approach that successively refines the alignment through a three stage process as shown in the figure below [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
+GMAP uses a hierarchical approach that successively refines the alignment through a three stage process as shown in Figure 1 [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
 The first stage looks at long oligomers (such as 24-mers or 30-mers) from both ends of the query sequence to identify candidate genomic regions that contain oligomers from both ends [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
 These long oligomer matches can be found by combining the information from 15-mers, which result in an end pairing algorithm in GMAP [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
 In order to prevent the possibility of false positives, GMAP continues to scan, for a specific number of cycles, even after a single unique match in the genome is found.
 In the second stage, GMAP tries to align the read against each of the candidate regions found in Stage 1 [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
 Diagonalization and oligomer chaining is used to produce approximate alignments.
 The last stage fills in the gaps using a variety of programming algorithms at the nucleotide level [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).

 ![gmap](https://media.springernature.com/original/springer-static/image/chp%3A10.1007%2F978-1-4939-3578-9_15/MediaObjects/326743_1_En_15_Fig1_HTML.gif)
+Figure 1: GMAP Computational Process

 ## BBMap